a-rahimi/procams/procams/index.md

 ![A Nike Just Do It ad.
 We see the top half of A shirtless man holding a basketball awkwardly on his shoulder, a neutral expression on his face.](nike.png)

-The words “JUST DO IT” it follows the contours of the athlete.
+The words “JUST DO IT” follows the contours of the athlete.
 It seems to be project.
 And yet the text is black!
 Earlier, I claimed projectors can't display black.
 How is this image possible?
 I am guessing the projector is the only source of light in this scene.
 When the projector is off, the room is pitch